 The priestess did not account for that, but every spell has its imperfections….

-But I survived, and sought her descendant, stronger in the dark arts, and entreated her to free me of the night curse.
-I was going to hide, and run, and seek a quieter place.
+But I survived, and sought her descendant, hearing she was stronger in the dark arts, and entreated her to free me of the night curse.
+My plan was to run and hide, and seek a quieter place.